Planning for Life with Lung Cancer

 - When do you want to stop receiving lung cancer treatment?

-- Do you want to receive resuscitation if it's necessary?
+- Do you want to receive resuscitation if it's necessary or would you prefer a natural death?

 Funeral and memorial services